Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia: Data Access Modalities

-Our initial release contains tweets from the inception of our data collection, February 22, 2022 4 AM UTC, through the end of March 8, 2022.
-This consists of a total of \textbf{63,417,299} tweets, and we detail general statistics about this release in this section.
-The language breakdown of release v1.0 can be found in Table~\ref{tab:languages}, and the keywords that we were tracking are listed in Table~\ref{keyword_table}.
-Some of the keywords were added in later to our live collection which impacted the language proportions that we observed in our dataset; we will be using Twitter's search API to obtain past tweets that we missed in our initial collection that also contain these keywords.
-We are in the process of collecting this data and will be adding these additional tweet IDs in subsequent releases.
+Our third release contains tweets from the inception of our data collection, February 22, 2022, 4 AM UTC, through the end of October 1, 2022.
+This consists of a total of \textbf{454,488,445} tweets, and we detail general statistics about this release in this section.
+We note that we have since released v1.5 of this dataset, but for the purposes of this paper, we focus on Release v1.2.
+The language breakdown of release v1.2 can be found in Table~\ref{tab:languages}, and the keywords that we were tracking are listed in Table~\ref{keyword_table}.
+Some of the keywords were added later to our live collection which impacted the language proportions that we observed in our dataset; we used Twitter's search API to obtain past tweets that we missed in our initial collection that also contain these keywords.
+We will be adding these additional tweet IDs in subsequent releases.